thopitz/inla-goes-extreme/README.md

 # inla-goes-extreme
-R code for tail regression based  on threshold exceedances using INLA
+R code and data for tail regression based  on threshold exceedances using INLA